Rayvhiz/mc-server-runner/README.md

 ## How to start the Minecraft server automatically on startup of the Linux server
 1. Run `crontab -e` to edit cronjobs
 2. Add `@reboot cd /<mc-server-path>/server-runner && ./start.sh` and edit the path to the Minecraft server directory
+3. Add `* 3 * * * screen -S <mc-server-folder-name> -X stuff "stop^M"`  and edit the folder name of the Minecraft server, to auto restart the server at 3am